The Connected Customer

 Often this strategy is backed up by peer to peer exchanges where customers can celebrate their achievements.
 For example, exercise apps allow users to post how far they have run, or that they have completed an exercise programme.
 Their peers on the platform can then congratulate them or like their post.

-For more information on how we’ve helped clients implement this strategy, get in touch.
+For more information on how we have helped our clients to implement the coach strategy, get in touch.